polespinasa/website/content/english/posts/mempool_filters.md

 Note that in the previous definition we don't talk about blocks or the blockchain, this is because **those policies are not applied to transactions in blocks**.
 If these policies were to be applied to transactions in blocks we would have multiple chain splits due to discrepancies between nodes.

-***A simple example:&#32;***Suppose that mempool policy rules are also applied to blocks.
+> ***A simple example:*** Suppose that mempool policy rules are also applied to blocks.
 Alice and Bob having a different mempool policy, Alice only accept transactions that move at least 1 BTC and Bob does not have any minimum amount.
 At some point, when a miner finds a block with some transaction with less than 1 BTC Alice would discard that block while Bob would accept it.
 At the end they would be in two different versions of the blockchain!

 **The rules that are applied to transactions in blocks are called consensus rules** and this rules must be enforced in a compatible way by all nodes.
 If that is not the case then the blockchain is likely to get [forked](https://bitcoin.stackexchange.com/questions/30817/what-is-a-soft-fork-what-is-a-hard-fork-what-are-their-differences).
 Some example of this rules could be that a transaction cannot have outputs that spend more money than what it has in the inputs, transactions cannot double spend coins, among others.